Oneida language: Assessment of the "health" of the Oneida language

 Some language revitalization and preservation efforts have been made.
 Beginning in 1936 and led by Morris Swadesh, the Folklore Project, started at the University of Wisconsin, was an important program for the preservation and expansion of the Oneida language.
 It was later led by Floyd Lounsbury and formally started in January 1939.
 It lasted for nineteen months.
 Twenty-four Oneidas were placed in a two-week training session, in which they were told to write their language.
 Those considered the best writers would then complete the project.
 These writers were to meet every weekday and were to get paid 50 cents an hour as compensation for their time spent doing the study.
 By the end of the project, the participants, which was reduced to eight throughout the project, were able to write in their language.
 They collected stories, which were then also brought to the university staff, and were then transcribed.

 The new revenues from casinos are helping the Oneida undertake language preservation.
 Extant literary works are recent: Elm & Antone's Creation Story was published in 2000, and Wonderley's collection of stories in 2004.
 Although the time of the Oneida language as a primary language is almost certainly ending if it has not already ended, signs point to its continued use in a cultural context.

 Primary products of documentation can be found at the Smithsonian Institution, the American Philosophical Society, Syracuse University Library, and The Oneida Language Audio Collection.
 The archives include documents relating to vocabulary, grammar, prayers, handwritten letters, photographs, census copies, exhibitions, books, manuscripts, pamphlets, analytics, maps, correspondences, documents, and audio files.
 Additionally, secondary products of documentation consist of dictionaries, grammar information, and texts.
 The dictionaries consist of complete entries of all Oneida lexicon, while grammar books describe sounds, words and sentence structure, and meanings.
 Among the texts, stories, hymns, prayers, videos, songs, language learning resources, and websites are present.

 History

 Proposed genetic affiliation of Oneida

-Derived from Lounsbury's work and her own original scholarship, Michelson presents a genealogy of the Iroquois language family, of which Oneida is a part.
+Derived from Lounsbury's work and her own original scholarship, Michelson presents a genealogy of the Iroquoian language family, of which Oneida is a part.
 As attested by Gick, her work is among the little linguistic research on Oneida dating after Lounsbury's definitive work.
-Iroquois has two major subdivisions, Northern and Southern; Southern Iroquois encompasses only Cherokee, which is at present by far the most widespread Iroquois language with in excess of about 2,000 speakers.
-Lake-Iroquois languages make up the majority of Northern Iroquois, with the exception of extinct Tuscarora and Nottoway.
+Iroquoian has two major subdivisions, Northern and Southern; Southern Iroquoian encompasses only Cherokee, which is at present by far the most widespread Iroquoian language with in excess of about 2,000 speakers.
+Lake-Iroquois languages make up the majority of Northern Iroquoian, with the exception of extinct Tuscarora and Nottoway.
 Of the Lake-Iroquois languages, Mohawk, Oneida, Onondaga, Cayuga, and Seneca are extant, with only Mohawk having more than a thousand speakers.
 The close relation of Oneida with Mohawk and Onondaga is further substantiated by archaeological evidence of early Oneida villages, particularly Nichols Pond.